UniAV: Unified Audio-Visual Perception for Multi-Task Video Event Localization: The UniAV Framework

-After the audio-visual encoding in Sec.~\ref{sec: encoding}, the output features $\{Z^{l}\}_{l=1}^{L_{2}}$ from the audio-visual feature pyramid will connect to the classification and regression heads to get localization predictions in a single pass.
+After the unified audio-visual encoding in Sec.~\ref{sec: encoding}, the output features $\{Z^{l}\}_{l=1}^{L_{2}}$ from the audio-visual feature pyramid will connect to the classification and regression heads to get localization predictions in a single pass.

-{\bf Language-aware classification head.} Since the datasets for different tasks have different label vocabularies, it is a straightforward way to use task-specific heads for classification.
-However, it results in parameter redundancy and lacks flexibility due to fixed categories.
-Here, we propose to unify three task-specific heads into one by taking advantage of large pre-trained models.
-In detail, we treat the instance categories of each dataset as text information and encode them using { a pre-trained text encoder.} To add contextual information, prompts are also customized to help specify labels from different tasks.
+{\bf Unified language-aware classification head.} Since the datasets for different tasks have different label vocabularies, it is a straightforward way to use task-specific heads for classification.
+However, it results in parameter redundancy and limited flexibility due to fixed categories.
+Here, we propose to unify three task-specific classification heads into one by taking advantage of large pre-trained models.
+In detail, we treat the instance categories of each dataset as text information and encode them using a pre-trained text encoder.
+We highlight that the text encoder is from the same pre-trained tri-modal model~\cite{wang2023one} as the visual and audio encoders used for video tokenization in Sec.~\ref{sec: encoding}.
+Thus, we can obtain semantically well-aligned embeddings of all three modalities, which provides a strong prior on measuring the similarity between modalities.
+To add contextual information, prompts are also customized to help specify labels from different tasks.
 The used prompt templates are ``\texttt{A visual event of \{label\}.}'', ``\texttt{An audio visual event of \{label\}.}'', and ``\texttt{A sound event of \{label\}.}'' for TAL, AVEL and SED, respectively.
-Note that the text encoder is from the same pre-trained model as the visual and audio encoders in Sec.~\ref{sec: encoding}, which provides a strong prior on measuring the relevancy between modalities.
-The texts are encoded as $\mathcal{T}=\{\mathcal{T}_{i}\}_{i=1}^{N_{k}}$, where $N_{k}$ is the number of classes of the dataset for the {$k$-th} task.
+The texts are encoded as $\mathcal{T}=\{\mathcal{T}_{i}\}_{i=1}^{N_{k}}$, where $N_{k}$ is the number of classes of the dataset for the $k$-th task.
 Then, the encoded texts are linearly projected to a shared embedding space $D'$ with the features from the audio-visual feature pyramid.
 We obtain the normalized text vector $\hat{\mathcal{T}}=\{\hat{\mathcal{T}_{i}}\}_{i=1}^{N_{k}} \in \mathbb{R}^{N_{k}\times D'}$ and the normalized cross-modal feature vector $\hat{Z}^{l} \in \mathbb{R}^{T_{l}\times D'}$ from each pyramid level to compute the similarities between them.